The Benefits of Water

 The Food and Nutrition Board at the Institute of Medicine cites that, in general, women should get 91 ounces of water per day.
 It is also a good idea to pay attention to your body, which simply means drinking more water when you are feeling thirsty.

-This total recommended intake also includes the water you get from juices, soups, herbal tea and high water content foods, like tomatoes, melons and leafy green vegetables.
-Remember, alcohol and caffeine don’t count since they cause dehydration.
+This total recommended intake also includes the water you get from juices, soups, herbal tea and high water content foods, like tomatoes, melons, and leafy green vegetables.
+Remember, alcohol and caffeine don't count since they cause dehydration.

-More Information about Digestive Problems:
+More Information about Digestive Problems

 Water is only one remedy for digestive problems.
 Another natural way to alleviate this symptom of menopause is to increase your daily fiber intake.
 Click the following link for more information about how you can alleviate digestive problems during menopause.

-6 Tips for Avoiding Digestive Problems during Menopause
+6 Tips for Avoiding Digestive Problems during Menopause 6 Tips for Avoiding Digestive Problems during Menopause